 pruritus / Rapid / 1.0-10.0rash / Early / 1.0-10.0skin discoloration / Delayed / 1.0-10.0photosensitivity / Delayed / Incidence not known

-Collagenase: (Severe) Silver sulfadiazine should not be used with the proteolytic enzymes collagenase, papain, or sutilains because heavy metals such as silver inactivate these enzymes.
+Collagenase: (Contraindicated) Silver sulfadiazine should not be used with the proteolytic enzymes collagenase, papain, or sutilains because heavy metals such as silver inactivate these enzymes.
 Sulfacetamide: (Major) Topical and ophthalmic sulfonamides are incompatible with preparations containing silver.
 Sulfacetamide sodium should not be applied to the same sites as products containing silver salts, including preparations such as silver nitrate, silver sulfadiazine, or mild silver protein.
 Sulfacetamide; Sulfur: (Major) Topical and ophthalmic sulfonamides are incompatible with preparations containing silver.
 Sulfacetamide sodium should not be applied to the same sites as products containing silver salts, including preparations such as silver nitrate, silver sulfadiazine, or mild silver protein.

 Mechanism of Action: The exact mechanism by which silver sulfadiazine exerts its antiinfective activity is unknown.
 Both free silver and the sulfonamide moiety may exert activity, but the drug does not inhibit folic acid synthesis as other sulfonamides do.
 Silver sulfadiazine disrupts bacteria by damaging the cell membrane and the cell wall rather than by inhibiting folic acid synthesis.Silver sulfadiazine has a wide spectrum of bactericidal activity against both gram-positive and gram-negative organisms.
 Organisms that are susceptible to topical silver sulfadiazine include Staphylococcus aureus, S. epidermidis, beta-hemolytic streptococci, Klebsiella, Escherichia coli, Enterobacter (including E. cloacae), Citrobacter, Proteus, Pseudomonas, Morganella morganii, Providencia, Serratia, and Candida albicans.